surifirstpin/biplus_documentation/docs/DataRun.md

 ## Field Visualization On / Off

-To hide the specific field in the visualization charts click on **Hide Visualization** in the drop down of field you want to hid in analysis section and to display the same in visualization chart click **Show visualization**
+To hide the specific field in the visualization charts click on **Hide Visualization** in the drop down of field you want to hide in visualization and to display the same click on **Show visualization**

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/75f9c50ef12a1aa2ff5c43aaafefa2fd1140597d/images/hide_visualisation.png)